 4. Facebook Leads

-- It can be difficult to get good, consistent returns on Facebook generated insurance leads—they often are filled with incorrect information and clients may not remember clicking on them.
-In addition, these leads may be generated via targeted keywords like "free" and "subsidy" which may bring a higher volume of leads, but with less intent to purchase.
+- It can be difficult to get good, consistent returns on Facebook generated insurance leads —they often are filled with incorrect information and clients may not remember clicking on them.
 In fact according to research from MarketingProfs, social trails far behind email, SEO and paid when it comes to lead generation channels with the most impact on revenue.

 5. Warm Transfers